 The Seahorse Trust is responsible for overseeing and working in partnership with a number of research projects around the world through a loose collection of seahorse groups called the Seahorse Alliance.

 These include surveying for seahorses behavioural studies, captive breeding and nutritional work.

-These projects will be sharing information with researchers and students around the world, in this way techniques will be passed between projects and we hope that more will be known about these amazing little ‘Horses of the sea’.
+These projects will be sharing information with researchers and students around the world, and, in this way, techniques will be passed between projects and we hope that more will be known about these amazing little ‘horses of the sea’.

 THE BRITISH SEAHORSE SURVEY WAS SET UP IN 1994 & IS THE LONGEST RUNNING CONTINUOUS SURVEY OF ITS KIND

 We still do not know exactly how many seahorse species there are in the world or their full distribution.
 New species are still being discovered and will probably continue to be found as divers explore further into unknown waters.

 The British Seahorse Survey was set up in 1994 and is the longest-running continuous survey of its kind in the world, and it would not be possible without the input of so many volunteers.